 And if you do land the job working with your dream creators, have you ever wondered what steps you can take to not only do a great job but also build relationships for life so you are always invited to work on future projects?

-In this episode we have a candid no-topics-off-limits conversation about the realities of editing and collaborating on a show like Cobra Kai.
-We discuss how in the world the Karate Kid saga ended up becoming a hit series on YouTube of all places, the psychology I used to land myself this job not having any previous relationships with Jon, Josh, or Hayden, and we also dive deep into the creative process on the show including managing the tight schedule, why they insisted on sending hundreds of pages of notes for every cut (and how I prioritized that work with the other obligations in my life…love you guys BTW), and ultimately what showrunners and producers are looking for in potential talent they might hire for future projects.
+In this episode we have a candid no-topics-off-limits conversation about the realities of editing and collaborating on a show like Cobra Kai (which I edit, by the way).
+We discuss how in the world the Karate Kid saga ended up becoming a hit series on YouTube of all places (then of course become a global phenomenon on Netflix), the psychology I used to land myself my dream job editing this show not having any previous relationships with Jon, Josh, or Hayden, and we also dive deep into the creative process on the show including managing the tight schedule, why they insisted on sending hundreds of pages of notes for every cut (and how I prioritized that work with the other obligations in my life…love you guys BTW), and ultimately what show runners and producers are looking for in potential talent they might hire for future projects.

 Want to Hear More Episodes Like This One?